 It is also not yet clear how the open space proposed in the current plans would be managed, nor who would control access.
 If the city council were invited to adopt this part of the site as a public park, its acceptance would imply responsibility for maintenance costs.

 If a management company owned and run by subsequent site residents were to take responsibility for the green space, public access rights might not apply.

 At the consultation event Mr Scantlebury also said that the size of this open space could be increased during the planning process, with the result that fewer houses would be built, and that ERADE would receive a smaller payment for the site in turn.

 This would also reduce the CIL contribution, as it is levied according to the amount of new floor space created.
 As the proposals are for fewer than ten homes, the developers would not be required to provide any affordable housing.

 St Leonard’s Neighbourhood Association has an entirely different vision for the site.
 Nigel Fitzhugh, the association’s chair, has put forward a proposal to instead create a community playing field, including sports pitches and running tracks for use by schools and sports clubs, as part of a public park which would also house a community building similar to the newly-built facility at Belmont Park.

-The community has the support of Jemima Moore, the newly-elected independent councillor for Newtown & St Leonard’s, who emerged as a candidate after campaigning to prevent the sale of another of the ward’s green spaces for development at Clifton Hill.
+The community has the support of Jemima Moore, the newly-elected independent councillor for Newtown & St Leonard’s, who emerged as a candidate after campaigning to prevent the sale of another of the ward’s green spaces for development at Clifton Hill sports centre.

 He added: “The space has been an amenity for the local public for as long as I can remember.
 Historically there has been resistance to any housing development on that site, and it’s in a conservation area.”